pavkam/tzdb/README.md

 [API Documentation](https://github.com/pavkam/tzdb/wiki/API-Documentation) and [Code Examples](https://github.com/pavkam/tzdb/wiki/Code-Examples).

+## Manually updating to latest TZDB from IANA

+This project follows the IANA releases quite closely, usually with 1-2 weeks delay.
+If you are inclined to update the library manually use the shell script located in the repository: [update-compile.sh](https://raw.githubusercontent.com/pavkam/tzdb/master/update-compile.sh).

+The shell script runs under MacOS, Linux or Windows WSL.
+You will need Free Pascal compiler installed though.

 ## Using the Library

 To use TZDB you only require one file: [TZDB.pas](https://raw.githubusercontent.com/pavkam/tzdb/master/dist/TZDB.pas).
 Download it and simply add it to your `uses` clause.
 This unit contains the whole pre-compiled TZ database and all the code required to interpret it.